pemcg/manageiq-automation-howto-guide/chapter1/domains_and_namespaces.md

 #### Importing / Exporting Domains
 Domains can be exported using _rake_ from the command line, and imported either using _rake_ or from the WebUI.
 (Using rake enables us to specify more import and export options).
-A typical rake import line is...
+A typical rake import line is as follows:

 ```
 bin/rake evm:automate:import YAML_FILE=Buttons.yaml IMPORT_AS=Bit63 \